SmushyTaco/embedded-postgres/README.md

 project continues, but with a very different philosophy - wrapping the postgres instance in a docker container.
 Whereas this project follows the original approach of using native postgres binaries running directly on the target platform without the overhead of virtualization.

-This fork also differs from the Zonkyio fork in the sense that it depends on the latest LTS version of Java, migrates from the legacy `File` to the modern `Path`, has full javadoc coverage, and drops legacy JUnit 4 support.
+This fork also differs from the Zonkyio fork in the sense that it depends on the latest LTS version of Java, migrates from the legacy `File` to the modern `Path`, has full javadoc coverage, drops no longer needed dependencies, and drops legacy JUnit 4 support.
 Think of this as a comprehensive modernization.

 The library allows embedding PostgreSQL into Java application code with no external dependencies.
 Excellent for allowing you to unit test with a "real" Postgres without requiring end users to install and set up a database cluster.